-4. Ensures you have enough units to fulfill orders
+4. Ensures you have enough units to fulfil orders

 Inventory control and demand forecasting go hand in hand — you won’t be stuck paying high storage or inventory carrying costs, but you also won’t add the dreaded “out-of-stock” message to your product page.

-6 essential inventory control methods, best practices and formulas
+6 essential inventory control methods and best practices

 Inventory control impacts your inbound and outbound logistics processes, sales, operations, customer satisfaction, and bottom line.
 Having an inventory control system in place helps refine your operations and understand the best cadence for purchase orders.
 Here are the best practices for efficient inventory control.